-This room by room guide to Mid-Century Modern interiors is an absolute dream for real interior enthusiasts.
+This room-by-room guide to Mid-Century Modern interiors is an absolute dream for true interior enthusiasts.
 It covers everything from the history and roots of the design style to identifying and selecting key pieces, before offering a room by room guide to styling your home in a beautiful Mid-Century Modern style.
-I really love the entire page spreads devoted to furniture of note and it makes for a lovely book to dip in and out of.
+I really love the double-page spreads devoted to key pieces of furniture, and it makes for a lovely book to dip in and out of.
 The photography is beautiful and the book itself is satisfying to hold with soft covers and semi-matte pages.

 Scandinavian Style at Home